csharp-moq4

 }

-Of course, Moq4 has many options for masking any behavior.
+Of course, Moq4 has a huge number of options for mocking any behavior.
 For example

 • Properties